 - Never leave your dog unintended in a car.

 7. Eye Injuries

 Whether it is an infection, or your dog hurt his eye some other way, preventing eye injuries is not easy.
 There are many types of eye problems in dogs, and they will all need different prevention methods.

-One common way for an eye injury to occur is when your dog sticks his head out of the car window and debris or dust get in his eyes.
-You can prevent this by not allowing your dog to get his head out when driving in a car.
-In fact, most experts strongly advise to stop this bad habit among pet owners, no matter how much your pooch loves it (watch this video to understand why).
+One common way for an dog eye injury to occur is when your pet sticks his head out of the car window, and debris or dust get in his eyes.
+Prevent this by not lowering car windows that low.
+In fact, most experts strongly advise against bad habit, no matter how much your pooch loves it.

 Other than that, there isn’t much you can do to prevent injuries in dogs of this type, but you can react fast if you notice anything unusual, like your dog pawing at his eye, or if his eyes are red or tearing.